French Graduate Programs and Applications: Frequently Asked Questions

 3) A Statement of Purpose that addresses your reasons for pursuing a higher degree, your field(s) of interest (if known), and why you see NYU as an appropriate home for your future studies.

 4) A Writing Sample.
 For applicants to programs in French Literature or French Language & Civilization, a writing sample of scholarly, academic writing, no longer than 25 pages double-spaced or 7000 words in total, is required.
 It may be made up of one or two term papers, a research paper written for a French course, or an extract from an Honors thesis; some or all of it must be in French.
-This should be submitted how For prospective students for the Master’s of Literary Translation, a sample document and its translation, double-spaced and not exceeding 10 finished pages, should be submitted with the online application.

 5) Three Letters of Recommendation.
 Letters of recommendation may be in French or English, but preferably in the native language of the recommender.
-GSAS strongly recommends that these be submitted online using the Application Resource Center.
+GSAS requires that these be submitted online using the Application Resource Center.
 Three letters are required; GSAS does not recommend that more than three are submitted unless there are compelling reasons for doing so.
 The most helpful letters are those written by professors with recent experience of your work, if possible in a relevant field and at an appropriate level, who are in a position to comment in detail on your achievements to date and your future potential.

 See the GSAS Application Letters of Recommendation FAQ (PDF download) for more information.

 6) Graduate Record Examination (GRE) Scores (and Test of English as a Foreign Language scores, if applicable).
-All applicants must submit Graduate Record Examination (GRE) general test scores; this is GSAS requirement cannot be waived.
+All applicants must submit Graduate Record Examination (GRE) general test scores; this is a GSAS requirement and cannot be waived.
 It is important that you arrange to take the GRE and have official scores sent to GSAS no later than four to six weeks before the deadline date.
 For example, if the deadline is January 4, you should take the GRE no later than November 15 so that the results are available for consideration by mid-December.
 Official score reports should be submitted to New York University--GSAS, institution code 2596.
 GRE scores are valid for five years.

-For students whose native language is not English or who have not received a B.A. or an M.A. from a university at which English is the language of record must submit Test of English as a Foreign Language (TOEFL) scores.
+Students whose native language is not English or who have not received a B.A. or an M.A. from a university at which English is the language of record must submit Test of English as a Foreign Language (TOEFL) scores.
 It is important that you arrange to take the TOEFL and have official scores sent to GSAS no later than six to eight weeks before the deadline date.
 For example, if your program's deadline is December 18, you should take the TOEFL no later than October 15 so that the results are available for consideration by mid-December.
 Official score reports should be sent to New York University--GSAS, institution code 2596.
 The department code for French is 16.
 TOEFL scores are valid for three years.

 See the GSAS Application GRE and TOEFL FAQ (PDF download) for more information.